Traumatic events: how autistic children might react

 - be more forgetful.

-You might also notice some changes in autistic children’s behaviour.
+You might also notice changes in autistic children’s behaviour.
 For example, autistic children might:

 - play in a different or unusual way – for example, they might play more aggressively and start using a stick to hit their toys